maciejg-git/litewind-alpine-documentation/documentation/tabs.md

 ### Tabs align

-Tabs can be aligned by modifying `justify-start` class on the `tabBar` element with the different `justify-*` class.
-The `justify-stretch` will make the tabs take up all available space on the tab bar.
+Tabs can be aligned by replacing `justify-start` class on the `tabBar` element with a different `justify-*` class.
+Using `justify-stretch` will make the tabs take up all available space on the tab bar.

-### Tabs style
+### Alternative tabs style

 {% render "example.liquid" example: "examples/tabs-style.html", tabs: examples.tabsStyle %}